-4.2.5 Results
+5.2.5 Results

 In order to understand if the differences between user performances on the two tools were significant, we ran the paired t-test on our measurements.
 Results show that users were significantly faster on the 2D path tool than the 2D point tool (p = 0.02).
-Users were also significantly more confident with using the 2D path representation than the 2D point representation (p = 0.01).
-Table 1 summarizes users' overall and per-bundle mean performances on each tool.
-Figure 4.2.5 shows the difference between the means of performance measures per user (2D-path-performance values)
+Users were also significantly more confident using the 2D path representation than the 2D point representation (p = 0.01).
+Table 1 summarizes users' overall and perbundle mean performances on each tool.
+Figure 8 shows the difference between the means of performance measures per user (2D-path-performance values are subtracted from 2D-point-performance values) and the mean over users.
+Error bars indicate the standard error in per-user differences.